ranbureand/sitefolio/_projects/sight-seeing.markdown

     %}
 </div>

-[^heterogenity]: Heterogeneous due to the different photographers’ approaches.
+[^heterogenity]: heterogeneous due to the different photographers’ approaches.